RedisLabs/redislabs-docs/content/rc/databases/configuration/clustering.md

 benefit from using the cluster without performing any code changes, even if they were not designed to use it beforehand.

-When creating or editing a Redis database on Redis Enterprise Cloud, the system automatically calculates the number of shards needed based on the database memory limit and required throughput.
+When creating or editing a Redis database on Redis Cloud, the system automatically calculates the number of shards needed based on the database memory limit and required throughput.